Amy Johnson's Logbook

 KS2 ICT - The Internet: searching and interpreting

-KS2 History - Personal history
+KS2 History - Aspect of history beyond 1066: turning points

 - Use the link to the Google map (at the bottom of the page) to identify that part of the journey and try to imagine what route she had taken to get that far and where she went after that to get to Australia.